-Our four step path out of poverty relies on stewardship.
+Our four step Empowerment Program relies on stewardship.

 We are not interested in hand-outs.
 We want to give families a hand up.